Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-If you’re looking for a secure, anonymous and untraceable currency, you should consider whether Monero has you covered.
+If you’re looking for an anonymous and untraceable currency, you should consider whether Monero has you covered.

 Monero (XMR) appears to have become synonymous with anonymity and secure transactions.
 While many people believe that bitcoin is already anonymous, this is definitely not the case as we’ll see in this guide.
 The anonymous nature of bitcoin is very much up for debate and Monero is the natural outcome of that debate.